Vyral/carlos-gutierrez/_posts/2019-07-19-10-reasons-to-invest-in-san-diego-real-estate.md

 {% include youtube.html %}

-<center>San Diego is an incredible place to invest in real estate, and today I’d like to share 10 reasons why.</center>
+<center>San Diego is an incredible place to invest in real estate, and today I&rsquo;d like to share 10 reasons why.</center>

+&nbsp;

 Recently, I had the privilege of appearing on “Good Morning San Diego” to discuss something that’s garnered a lot of buzz recently: real estate investing.

 There’s no time like the present to get started in real estate investing, and San Diego is a fantastic place to do so.
-You can learn more about why this is the case by checking out my recent appearance on “Good Morning San Diego” above, but, for now, here is a quick list of the top 10 reasons why:
+You can learn more about why this is the case by checking out my recent appearance on “Good Morning San Diego” above, but, for now, **here is a quick list of the top 10 reasons why:**

 1. Investment properties in San Diego are a bargain compared to elsewhere in the U.S.
 2. Home prices haven’t been this great in years.